svsairevanth12/SpeakMCP/docs/project-analysis.md

 ---

-This analysis provides a comprehensive view of Whispo's current state and future opportunities.
+This analysis provides a comprehensive view of SpeakMCP's current state and future opportunities.
 The project shows strong technical foundations with clear paths for growth and improvement.